-C = compulsory subjects; E = elective subjects SWS = semester hours per week; L = lecture; T = tutorial; P = laboratory, practical; S = seminar
+1) C = compulsory subjects; E = elective subjects.

+2) SWS = semester hours; L = lecture; T = tutorial; P = practical; S = seminar.

-- The ECTS credits in brackets are not taken into account when calculating the workload. see Section 37 The type and scope of the examination and the teaching units depend on the specific manner in which the chosen module is taught.
-Details are stipulated in the relevant (degree programme) and examination regulations and/or the module handbook.
+3) The ECTS credits in brackets were not taken into account when calculating the workload.

+4) see Section 37.
+The type and scope of teaching units and examinations depend on the specific manner in which the respective module is taught and are regulated by the applicable (degree programme and) examination regulations and/or the module handbook.

-At least one of the modules EV-1 and EV-2 must be completed successfully.
+5) At least one of the modules EV-1 and EV-2 must be completed successfully.

-At least one of the modules TV-1 and TV-2 must be completed successfully.
+- At least one of the modules TV-1 and TV-2 must be completed successfully.
 As well as the Advanced lab course, there are other options, such as Advanced projects in computational physics.

-When calculating semester hours (SWS), the total for modules WP 7P and PW and NW modules were based on 2 lectures and 2 tutorials for every 5 ECTS credits.
+When calculating semester hours (SWS), the total for the PW modules was based on 2 seminars and 2 tutorials and for the NW modules on 2 lectures and 2 tutorials for every 5 ECTS credits.